kbjiang/02_study/02-Deep-Learning/deep-learning-foundations/Gradient descent.md

 	1. His dissertation, good overview
 Talk link:
 1. [Optimization's Hidden Gift to Learning: Implicit Regularization](https://youtu.be/gh9vrvLx7Mo)
+	1. It's easy to find global minima, i.e., zero training loss, but which ones can generalize.
-	1. Instead of number of parameter, we need better "complexity measure" to measure generalizability, i.e., norms.
+	2. Instead of number of parameter, we need better "complexity measure" to measure generalizability, i.e., norms.
-	2. About how SGD is implicitly minimizing certain norms
+	3. About how SGD is implicitly minimizing certain norms
 Related:

 ## Towards Understanding the Implicit Regularization Effect of SGD